1.1. Contact organisation

 8.1.
 Release calendar

-An Advance Release Calendar projecting three months of news releases (including the current and two subsequent months) is maintained by the NSO and may be found on the organisation’s website.
+An Advance Release Calendar projecting five months of news releases (including the current and four subsequent months) is maintained by the NSO and may be found on the organisation’s website.
 It is the practice of the NSO to publish one news release on a given working day.

 Additional releases are published only when exceptional circumstances warrant this.